DSR-RHIT/me447-visualizing-data/cm/cm302-report-portfolio-studio.md

 data [@Wickham+Grolemund:2017].
 </code></pre>

   - Knit the document.
+If you get an error, the most likely cause is an error in the bib file.
+Return to the [BiBTeX page](cm303-report-bibtex.md) to check the formatting of the entry types and fields in the bib file.
-You should see output like this:
+  - If the knit is successful, you should see output like this:

 > Visualization is a great place to start with R programming, because
 > the payoff is so clear: you get to make elegant and informative plots